 Designed by renowned architect Moshe Safdie, the National Campus will bring together objects from the Archaeological State Treasures and the National Archaeological Library and Archives, as well as open the National Archaeological Conservation and Restoration Laboratories to the public for the first time.
 The National Campus will provide an unprecedented look at how millions of artifacts from myriad cultures and eras of history are unearthed, restored and displayed.

-Thus far, we have raised $75 million from public and private funds with 35% of the project remaining.
-We are seeking an additional $40 million to open the National Campus by the IAA’s 30th anniversary in 2020.
 Please consider donating to the project so that the archaeological treasures that collectively represent the cultural heritage of the Land of Israel and the history of the land’s people over the past 5,000 years will finally have a permanent home.

 Your support will enhance conservation and preservation of the collections for future generations of students, scholars and visitors to the Land.